virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/demo9s12ne64/README.txt

 	CONFIG_HCS12_NONBANKED - Indicates that the target systems does not support banking.
-Only short calls are made; one fixed page is presented in the paging window.
+Only short calls are made; one fixed page is presented the the paging window.
 Only 48Kb of FLASH is usable in this configuration: pages 3e, 3d, then 3f will appear as a contiguous address space in memory.